-Coach Ray: What a day it woke like any other with a trip down to the food hall, 3 stories underground.
-A quick breakfast, touch base with some athletes and then get to the management meeting.
+Coach Ray: What a day.
+It started like any other with a trip down to the food hall, three stories underground.
+After a quick breakfast I touched base with some athletes and then got to the management meeting.

-The swim programme started at 11am but that meant being in the lobby at 8:45 to get there early enough.
-I had a swimmer with a brachial plexus injury that requires strapping but that is against paralympic rules for swimming, but this isn’t the paralympics but we still needed to get it scrutinised to make sure it wasn’t going to give him an unfair advantage.
-The friendly technical offical gave it the green light (which I wasn’t sure she would).
+The swim programme started at 11am, however that meant being in the lobby at 8:45 to get there early enough.
+I had a swimmer with a brachial plexus injury that required strapping.
+This is against paralympic rules for swimming, however this isn’t the paralympics but I still needed to get it scrutinised to make sure it wasn’t going to give him an unfair advantage.
+The friendly technical offical gave it the green light (I wasn’t sure she would).

 Our swimmers started their warm up and got ready for the first events.
 I had all four of my swimmers in the first 30 minutes of the programme with both Jules and Dan doing another event later on.
 I caught up with both the Dutch swimmers Morton and Martin from the other day, as well as an Aussie girl I met at the rowing, who is marrying a Kiwi guy in Nelson.

 Jules was first up and as she had only learned to swim a few months ago I had no expectation of what she would achieve.
 She was very nervous and wanted me to be with her as she went out to the blocks.
-This is run like a top level competition, all the competitors get announced and step forward and wave to their supporters, the details got broadcast on three live feeds.
-Just like the Olympics.
+This is run like a top level competition.
+All the competitors get announced and step forward and wave to their supporters.
+The details got broadcast on three live feeds, just like the Olympics.
 It is a pretty big deal.
-As she was called into the marshalling area, she got talking with some of the other girls, they soon worked out that they were all as nervous as each other and that they all are very novice swimmers and they had all learned to dive into the pool in the last two weeks.
-I bet that was a big relief not just for Jules but also the others as well to find out they are all in the same boat.
+As she was called into the marshalling area, she got talking with some of the other girls.
+They soon worked out that they were all as nervous as each other, that they all are very novice swimmers and they had all learned to dive into the pool in the last two weeks.
+I bet that was a big relief not just for Jules, but also the others as well to find out they are all in the same boat.

-After we got back form the pool, I went to the hotel pool and had a nice swim of 2,500 yards and then went for a wander up to the 147th floor of the CN Tower.
-Seeing all these athletes step out of their comfort zone is inspiring to see so I’ve stepped out of my comfort zone and even walked out over the glass floor!!!
+After we got back from the pool, I went to the hotel pool and had a swim of 2,500 yards and then went for a wander up to the 147th floor of the CN Tower.
+Seeing all these athletes step out of their comfort zone is inspiring to see so I stepped out of my comfort zone and walked out over the glass floor!!!